aimotive-legacy/cmakex/README.md

     --update[=MODE]
                   The update operation tries to set the previously cloned repos of the dependencies to the state as if they were freshly cloned.
-                  The MODE option can be `if-clean`, `if-very-clean`, `all-clean` and `all-very-clean`.
+                  The MODE option can be `if-clean`, `if-very-clean`, `all-clean`, `all-very-clean` and `force`.

-                  If there are local changes, no updates will be done.
-                  Additionally, `*-clean` modes may leave the current branch if needed, while the `*-very-clean` modes don't update if the current branch should be left to update.
+                  The `all-clean` mode updates only if there are no local changes and allows only fast-forward merge.
+It may change (or leave) the current branch, for another branch, tag or commit, as needed.
-                  The `if-*` modes skip the operation if the update is not possible while the `all-*` modes halt with an error message.
+                  Halts with an error if the update is not possible.

+                  The `all-very-clean` is similar does not allow to change (or leave) the current branch.

+                  The `if-clean` and `if-very-clean` modes are similar, but they don't stop at the first error, simply skip updating the project where it's not possible.

+                  The `force` mode updates in all cases, may abandon local changes and commits (uses 'git reset --hard' when fast-forward merge is not possible)

-                  The default MODE is 'all-very-clean`, the most safe mode.
+                  The default MODE is 'all-very-clean`, the safest mode.

     --update-includes
                   The CMake `include()` command used in the dependency scripts